 Even though it’s not one of the biggest salaries out there (for example, game developers make much more money - however, they also have more requirements), it’s still pretty impressive.
 Given the fact that many senior app developers eventually decide to work on their projects as a side thing, this would just add up to their profit acquisition list.

-So – we have reached the very end of this app developer salary article.
 As you’ve probably noticed, it isn’t all that easy to become a proficient and reputable app developer.
-Such a task requires a lot of work and time spent learning and perfecting your skills – something that not every person is set on doing.
+Such a task requires a lot of work and time spent learning and perfecting your skills - something that not every person is set on doing.
 However, if you’re currently learning app development, and was contemplating quitting it altogether, I hope that this article has brought some of the motivation to keep on learning back within you.